Traveling to Brittany

-I write and teach courses for Learning Tree, a I.T. training company.
+I was writing and teaching courses for Learning Tree, a I.T. training company.
 They have a somewhat confusing name, as it sounds like a day-care center for children.
 Although, when teaching to some of the federal contractors making up the Military-Intel-Industrial Complex...

 Anyway, in 2001 they had a contract to do some customized training in networking for EMC Corporation and they were looking to fill some one-week teaching contracts.
 Ethernet switches, Cisco routers, that sort of thing.
 They needed to run one course in London and one in Frankfurt, with a couple of weeks in between.Budget

 I told them that I would do both courses and they would only have to buy one round-trip trans-Atlantic airline ticket, if they would pay for a handful of train tickets, a ferry ticket, and some really cheap hotel rooms as I went overland from London to Frankfurt.
 They didn't like the part about the lodging until I turned in my billing statement.
 They saw that what I called "cheap", even in Paris, was trivial compared to what they routinely spend on business-oriented high-end hotels.
 I think that my lodging for the entire overland route cost less than one night where they had me stay for a week near EMC's site outside Frankfurt.
 That hotel was a former spa up in the hills at Königstein im Taunus, built as an officer's retreat for Kaiser Wilhelm and now the Falkenstein Grand Kempinski hotel.